aaronschmaltz/portfolio/proposals/aquatic-safety-education.md

 ## Conclusion

-In order to reduce the risk of childhood drowning in our state, we believe every child should be provided equal access to a standards-based aquatic safety education during school hours.
+To reduce the risk of childhood drowning in our state, we believe every child should be provided equal access to a standards-based aquatic safety education during school hours.
 This data-driven position is affirmed by the reality that the majority of Hawaii’s children lack the set of basic skills necessary for drowning avoidance and self-recovery.
 The intervention of HAA’s school-supported program, as further evidenced by the evaluation of post-instruction assessment data, demonstrates that measurable progress can be achieved toward a child’s development of personal aquatic safety competence regardless of their physical condition or their cultural, social, or economic circumstances.

 Providing Hawaii’s elementary schools with the resources and expertise necessary to implement comprehensive aquatic safety education programs is the most effective path to reach the highest number of children.
 The goals of HAF’s aquatic injury prevention programs are aligned with the recommendations of the CDC, ILS, WHO, and other internationally recognized organizations and researchers.
 We look forward to the opportunity of working with like-minded community partners toward our shared goal of promoting the health and well-being of Hawaii’s children.
 Together we can make a difference by helping “To prepare the children of Hawaii with the attitudes, knowledge, skills, and experience they need to become Water Safer for Life®.”